 Assistantships (Associate Instructors, Research Assistants, Graduate Assistants)

 The department offers a number of assistantships in varying roles.
-From teaching their own courses, to performing research with a particular faculty member or in the library, Anthropology graduate students have ample opportunity to gain valuable experience while also funding their education.
-Most assistantships come with a stipend, tuition remission, and health insurance.
-(Also, many of our students are highly sought after by other departments for assistantship positions.)
+Anthropology graduate students have ample opportunity to gain valuable experience while also funding their education, through teaching their own courses and conducting research with a particular faculty member or center. , Most assistantships come with a stipend, tuition remission, and health insurance.
+Also, many of our students are highly sought after by other departments for teaching and research assistantships.

 - Policies and Criteria for Awarding AI's